Windows Tutorials - Herong's Tutorial Examples

 A dot is also called pixel, a short name for pic-ture el-ement.

-The size of a computer graphics can be easily calculated by the its pixel size and number of colors, if it is stored without any compression.
+The size of a computer graphics can be easily calculated by its pixel size and number of colors, if it is stored without any compression.
 For example, the file size of a graphics of 360x216 pixels and 256 colors will be 360 x 216 x 8 bits = 77,760 bytes.

 Introduction to "Paint" - The Simplest Graphics Tool